AnivRay/RISE-project/README.md

 - Validated that detected urls are real urls
 - Found connection between user input and connection methods by tracing back the cfg
 - Started implementing the taint analysis to find vulnerabilities

+07/24/19
+- Examined the Taint Analysis propagation method
+- Altered Source/Sink definitions to detect user input as a source and connection methods/file executions as sinks